Crochet Dishcloth Pattern Set (Quick Designs For Beginners)

 Give as gifts to friends and family

-Make a set of three or more cloths to tie with ribbon and give as a housewarming gift.
+Make a set of three or more dishcloths to tie with ribbon and give as a housewarming gift.

-They can be made in any colors you like, to match your kitchen, in brights or neutrals.
+They can be made in any different color you like, to match your kitchen, in brights or neutrals.

-I would recommend making them in 100% cotton as it’s more durable and absorbent the needed requirements for a dish towel.
+I recommend making them from 100% worsted weight cotton yarn, as it’s more durable and absorbent, which are the requirements for a dish towel.

 Resources and tutorials you may find helpful in following these patterns: